 - 12+ million unique users

-- 100 million request per day with lots of reads and write.
+- 100 million requests per day with lots of reading and writing.

 3. Discuss The Problem Statement

 A lot of people assume designing a Dropbox is that all they just need to do is to use some cloud services, upload the file, and download the file whenever they want but that’s not how it works.
 The core problem is “Where and how to save the files?“.
 Suppose you want to share a file that can be of any size (small or big) and you upload it into the cloud.
 Everything is fine till here but later if you have to make an update in your file then it’s not a good idea to edit the file and upload the whole file again and again into the cloud.
 The reason is…

 - More bandwidth and cloud space utilization: To provide a history of the files you need to keep multiple versions of the files.
 This requires more bandwidth and more space in the cloud.
 Even for the small changes in your file, you will have to back up and transfer the whole file into the cloud again and again which is not a good idea.